-Walker Street Imaging Care, Inc. is a fully accredited, comprehensive outpatient diagnostic imaging center, providing MRI, MRA, Closed MRI, CT, CTA, X-ray, Fluoroscopy, Ultrasound services.
+Walker Street Imaging Care is a fully accredited, comprehensive outpatient diagnostic imaging center, providing MRI, MRA, Magnetic Resonance Arthrogram (MR Arthrogram), CT, CTA, X-ray, and Ultrasound services.

 Because of the strong magnetic field produced by the scanner, patients must remove all metallic and electronic devices such as jewelry, hairpins, glasses, hearing aids, etc. Certain devices such as pacemakers, aneurysm clips, pumps, or metal implants are affected by the magnetic field, and some people with these devices cannot undergo this examination.
 Sometimes metal from spine and orthopedic surgery causes artifacts that interfere with the images.
 The vast majority of patients will have no problems with the exam.